 - Chelsea Market.
-We visit the vast array of shops contained in the famous market and try all sorts of interesting food from around the world.
+We visit the vast array of shops contained in the famous market and try food from around the world.

 - Staten Island Ferry.
 We ride the Ferry, with open-air decks, and check out the Statue of Liberty.
 It’s very cool.

 - 9/11 Memorial and Tour.
 Most of the students from out-of-town students want to see the museum and the endless pools at the 9/11 Memorial.

 - Shopping in SoHo and Nolita.
 The best shopping districts in the world.

 - Chinatown.
 Explore and sample food in one of the most unique sections of Manhattan.